 STRC Undergraduate Research Fellowship Seminar Faculty Opportunities

-The Social Transformation Research Collaborative is seeking applications from LAS full-time faculty interested in co-teaching the STRC Undergraduate Research Fellowship (SURF) seminar.
+The Social Transformation Research Collaborative is seeking applications from LAS full-time faculty interested in teaching the STRC Undergraduate Research Fellowship (SURF) seminar.

-Faculty will 1) co-teach this 5-week course in interdisciplinary humanities research methods for six STRC Undergraduate Research Fellows during Summer Session I 2023; and 2) oversee the completion of the projects of three fellows each over the subsequent Autumn Quarter and early December 2023.
+Faculty will 1) teach this 5-week course in interdisciplinary humanities research methods for six STRC Undergraduate Research Fellows during Summer Session I 2025; and 2) oversee the completion of the projects of all six fellows over the subsequent Autumn Quarter and early December 2025.

 SURF students will be rising juniors or seniors who have been nominated by faculty for the course; they will develop a research project related to the historical trajectories, legacies and/or cultures of people of color.
 Students will receive a stipend and free tuition for the summer course as part of their fellowships.